Paul Assenmacher

-Paul Andre Assenmacher (/ˈɑːsənmɑːkər/ AHSS-ən-mah-kər; born December 10, 1960) is a former left-handed relief pitcher in Major League Baseball who played for fourteen seasons.
+Paul Andre Assenmacher (/ˈɑːsənmɑːkər/ AHSS-ən-mah-kər; born December 10, 1960) is an American former left-handed relief pitcher in Major League Baseball who played for fourteen seasons.
 Assenmacher pitched for the Atlanta Braves (1986–1989), Chicago Cubs (1989–1993), New York Yankees (1993), Chicago White Sox (1994) and the Cleveland Indians (1995–1999).

 Assenmacher attended Aquinas High School where he was teammates with Jeff Kaiser.
 He played college baseball at Aquinas College in Grand Rapids, Michigan.
 He signed as an amateur free agent with the Atlanta Braves in 1983, making his major league debut with them on April 12, 1986.